jjessyli/speciteller/README.md

 ```
 $ python speciteller.py --inputfile testsentences.txt --outputfile test.probs
 ```
-This will give you specificity scores for the two sentences in testsentences.txt in test.probs.
+This will give you specificity scores for the two sentences in `testsentences.txt` in `test.probs`.

 The scores range from 0 to 1, with 0 being most general and 1 being most specific.